gokhanntosun/spa-decoder/README.md

 # spa-decoder
 Implemetation of the sum-product algorithm for LDPC decoding.
+Code will be optimized later.
+See PDF file for details.